-- Students who participate in an exchange in their final year of study may not graduate until the Fall convocation.
+Students who participate in an exchange in their final year of study may not graduate until the Fall convocation.
 Due to timing differences in academic years at universities around the world, your grades may not be available in time to meet published deadlines to graduate.
-Please note that these circumstances are beyond the control of the International and Exchange Student Centre and The University of Western Ontario, and as such, neither party can be held liable for these occurrences.
+Please note that these circumstances are beyond the control of the International and Exchange Student Centre and Western University, and as such, neither party can be held liable for these occurrences.
 In addition, students applying to a professional school such as Law, Medicine and Dentistry, after spending their third year abroad should note that a final transcript may not be available in time to meet the application deadline for these programs.
-The University of Western Ontario cannot be held responsible for these circumstances.
+Western University cannot be held responsible for these circumstances.

-- Graduate students are eligible to study at some of our partner universities.
+Graduate students are eligible to study at some of our partner universities.
 You will need your supervisor's approval to apply.
-Please contact the International Exchange Coordinator for more information at firstname.lastname@example.org
+Please contact the International Learning Coordinator for more information at firstname.lastname@example.org

-- Yes, there are scholarships available help support your exchange experience.
-For more information, please visit our Funding page.
+Yes, there are scholarships available help support your exchange experience.
+For more information, please visit our Scholarship & Funding page.

-- Evaluations are completed by country, and therefore some students might be contacted before others.
-However, all students who applied during the first round will be contacted via email by the end of February.
-Second round applicants will be contacted at the end of May.
+Evaluations are completed by country, and therefore some students might be contacted before others.
+However, all students who applied by the December and January deadlines will be contacted via email by the end of February.

 Part of the exchange experience is learning to adapt to a different academic system.
 For some, this might mean having fewer class hours and more independent work.
 Classes may be structured differently compared to Western or there could be fewer assignments and more exams.
 When asked if they found class more difficult, most of our returning students respond "no.” We encourage you to seek advice from our returning students.